Ray1770/AI-CyberShield/README.md

 # AI-CyberShield

-**CyberSentinel** AI is a real-time website threat detection Chrome extension powered by machine learning and integrated with external threat intelligence sources like Google Safe Browsing, VirusTotal, and SSL certificate validation.
+**CyberShield** AI is a real-time website threat detection Chrome extension powered by machine learning and integrated with external threat intelligence sources like Google Safe Browsing, VirusTotal, and SSL certificate validation.

 ##  Features
 - 🌐 Real-time URL scanning with AI (Random Forest)